Research Funding Support

 Internet2 provides flexible service to our members, informed strategic advice, and effective pre- and post-award project management.
 As a result of our many successful member funding collaborations:

-- Internet2’s inventory of externally funded research collaborations has quadrupled its number of funded proposals, increased the volume of submitted proposals by over six-fold, and achieved a funding success hit rate of over 53%
+- Internet2’s inventory of externally funded research collaborations has grown from 4 to over 40 awards since 2002, with over $120M in cumulative funding and a funding success rate of over 60%

-- This growth has been accompanied by an increase in the number of collaborating members (now exceeding 50 organizations) and scope of funding agencies (including NSF, NIH, Department of Commerce, Department of Defense, Department of Energy, Department of Justice, Department of Homeland Security, National Endowment for the Humanities, and Carnegie Foundation of New York)
+- This growth has been accompanied by an increase in the number of collaborating members (now exceeding 60 organizations) and scope of funding agencies (including the National Science Foundation, National Institutes of Health, Institute of Museum and Library Services, Department of Commerce-NTIA and Department of Commerce-NIST, Department of Defense, Department of Energy, Department of Justice, Department of Homeland Security, National Endowment for the Humanities, and Carnegie Foundation of New York)

-- Internet2 is the subawardee on many awards, and we redistribute at least 70% of any sponsored research revenue we receive to our members, and contribute cost-sharing routinely
+- Internet2 is the subawardee on many member awards, and we redistribute a significant percentage of any sponsored research revenue we receive to our members.